Mostafa Kamal Majumder :

 In yet another development two garment workers were arrested reportedly as they tried to set fire to a garment factory in Ashulia where more than 5000 factories are in operation.
 Their arrest has fuelled suspicion as to whether the fire incidents were acts of sabotage.

 Fires in garment factories are sadly all too frequent occurrences.
 More than 120 people were killed in June 2010 when a fire destroyed six buildings – including a factory — in the Bangladeshi capital.
 A possible cause of that fire was cooking for a wedding.

 Babul Akhter, president of the Bangladesh Garments and Industrial Workers’ Federation, has been quoted to have said, mid-level management of the garment factories are mostly concerned with how many clothes can be produced and forget the safety issues.

 Poor governance is to be blamed for the recurrence of fire in garment factories.
-It is time to ask the concerned authorities why they failed to ensure that every factory had adequate fire safety precautions and why fire safety drills were not practiced at regular intervals.
-Although the overall responsibility falls on the government, the BGMEA should take major part of the blame, for the failure to prevent devastating fire incidents.
+It is time to ask the concerned authorities why they failed to ensure that every factory had adequate fire safety precautions and why fire safety drills were not practised at regular intervals.
+Although the overall responsibility falls on the government, the BGMEA should take a major part of the blame, for the failure to prevent devastating fire incidents.